Amendments Regarding Exempt Funds

 TO: The Institution Addressed

 This is to alert all New York State banking institutions of a new state law, the Exempt Income Protection Act (“EIPA”), which is effective January 1, 2009.
 The new law amends Article 52 of the New York Civil Practice Law and Rules (“CPLR”) and limits the ability of judgment creditors and others to restrain Social Security and other exempt funds.
+Click here for full text of the law.

 Both New York and federal law currently exempt certain income from debt collection or attachment.
 Federal law specifically exempts veterans` benefits, Social Security, Social Security Disability and Supplemental Security Income.
 New York law also exempts benefits, such as pensions, public assistance, workers compensation and unemployment insurance, as well as child support, and spousal support or maintenance.
 To ensure that money judgments do not render working New Yorkers unable to care for their or their families` most basic needs, New York also protects a baseline amount of every person’s earnings.
 It exempts 90 percent of earnings deposited into a bank account within 60 days prior to the date the bank receives the restraining notice.
 It also protects from garnishment a set amount of wages which is equivalent to thirty hours per week of employment at the federal minimum wage.